2021 Haitian migrant whip controversy

-In September 2021, an incident occurred involving migrants from Haiti crossing into the United States at the Del Rio, Texas, sector of the Mexico–US border.
+In September 2021, an incident occurred involving migrants from Haiti crossing into the United States from Mexico near Del Rio, Texas.
 President Joe Biden and Vice-President Kamala Harris claimed the migrants were being whipped by horse-mounted US Border Patrol agents.
 In July 2022, the US Customs and Border Protection concluded after an investigation that no migrants in fact had been whipped.

 Background

 After multiple earthquakes and hurricanes ravaged their homeland, many Haitians sought and received refugee status in several South American nations.
 When the Biden Administration relaxed border crossings along the Mexico–US border, upwards of 42,000 Haitians traveled by caravan from Colombia, through Darien Gap into Panama, then northward through Central America, and Mexico to the US border.

 At the time, Homeland Security Secretary Alejandro Mayorkas publicly advised the Haitians, "Do not come," adding "The border is not open."
 In a leaked audio conversation, Mayorkas stated that the immigration crisis had become "unsustainable".
 As large numbers of Haitian migrants began crossing the border, the Biden Administration threatened to swiftly deport thousands, despite vocal objections from members of the Democratic Party.
 Eventually, over 15,000 Haitians were living in a migrant camp under the Del Río–Ciudad Acuña International Bridge near Del Rio.